 Furthermore, you can’t forget to let the company know if you move or change phone numbers.
 Otherwise, once again, the company will not be able to reach you if your pet is lost, found, and scanned.

 There may be other alternative to microchipping your pet.
 As an example, you could buy a pet insurance policy if you are worried about your pet getting sick, injured, or lost.
+There are many pet insurance companies to choose from, but you should aim for the new ones that have affordable pet insurance prices.
 Although it won’t prevent any of these situations from happening, it could help to reimburse some of your expenses.

 It is clear that there are both benefits and drawbacks to microchipping your pet and no guarantees.
 I encourage you to do plenty of research.
 Carefully consider your needs and the needs of your pet before making a decision that could later regret.